Edgaras Želionis

-Edgaras Želionis (born 4 June 1989) is a professional Lithuanian basketball player for Kaohsiung Aquas of the Taiwan Professional Basketball League (TPBL).
+Edgaras Želionis (born 4 June 1989) is a Lithuanian professional basketball player for El Calor de Cancún of the Liga Nacional de Baloncesto Profesional (LNBP).
 He plays at the power forward and center positions.

 Professional career

-On 5 July 2017 Želionis signed with Neptūnas Klaipėda of the Lithuanian Basketball League.
+On 5 July 2017, Želionis signed with Neptūnas Klaipėda of the Lithuanian Basketball League.

-On 10 January 2020 he signed with ESSM Le Portel of the French LNB Pro A.
+On 10 January 2020, he signed with ESSM Le Portel of the French LNB Pro A.

-On 24 July 2021 Želionis returned to Neptūnas Klaipėda.
+On 24 July 2021, Želionis returned to Neptūnas Klaipėda.

-On 13 September 2022 Želionis signed with New Taipei CTBC DEA of the T1 League.
-On 21 June 2023 Želionis re-signed with the New Taipei CTBC DEA.
+On 13 September 2022, Želionis signed with New Taipei CTBC DEA of the T1 League.
+On 21 June 2023, Želionis re-signed with the New Taipei CTBC DEA.

-On 27 May 2024 Želionis signed with the Marinos B.B.C. of the Superliga Profesional de Baloncesto (SPB).
+On 27 May 2024, Želionis signed with the Marinos B.B.C. of the Superliga Profesional de Baloncesto (SPB).
 On December 3, Želionis signed with the Kaohsiung Aquas of the Taiwan Professional Basketball League (TPBL).

 On August 1, 2025, Želionis re-signed with the Kaohsiung Aquas of the Taiwan Professional Basketball League (TPBL).

+On July 26, 2026, the Kaohsiung Aquas announced that Želionis left the team.
+On August 8, Želionis returned to the El Calor de Cancún of the Liga Nacional de Baloncesto Profesional.